mdburke11/torchami/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+UNDER CONSTRUCTION
-Welcome to the frontpage of LibAMI's documentation!
+Welcome to the frontpage of torchami's documentation!
 ===================================================
-| The LIBAMI project is a lightweight implementation of Algorithmic Matsubara Integration
+| The torchami project is an advanced implementation of Algorithmic Matsubara Integration
 (Phys.
 Rev. B 99, 035120 (2019))

-Documentation can be accessed for the latest build at https://libami.readthedocs.io/en/latest/
+Documentation can be accessed for the latest build at https://torchami.readthedocs.io/en/latest/

 .. toctree::